the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-cultural-change.md

 (er-activism-cultural-change-what)=
 ## What is cultural change?

-Culture is the social environment in which you partake.
+Culture is defined in many ways, one of which is about the social environment in which you partake, or the customs and behaviours that define a group of people.
 Culture has an influence on your views, values, concerns and your identity.
 Culture can be difficult to change as it is hard to address directly and shared values can be deeply ingrained ({cite:ps}`Kotter2012change`).
 Instead, norms of behaviour may be easier to change.